 To prepare for the Texas Genco IPO, REI will contribute its regulated assets used to generate electric power and energy for sale within Texas and the liabilities associated with those assets (the "Texas Genco assets") to a newly-formed subsidiary company, Texas Genco Holdings, Inc. Texas Genco Holdings, Inc., in turn, will contribute the Texas Genco assets to two newly-formed limited liability companies: 1% of the Texas Genco assets to GP LLC, and 99% of the Texas Genco assets to LP LLC.
-GP LLC and LP LLC will, in turn, contribute the Texas Genco assets to a limited partnership, Texas Genco, LP.
+GP LLC and LP LLC will, in turn, contribute the Texas Genco assets to a limited partnership, Texas Genco

-Texas Genco, LP will be a Texas limited partnership and an "electric utility company" within the meaning of the Act.
+Texas Genco LP will be a Texas limited partnership and an "electric utility company" within the meaning of the Act.
 Texas Genco Holdings, Inc., will be a Texas corporation and a holding company that receives all of its utility revenues from operations within Texas.
 Accordingly, it will be entitled to an exemption under Section 3(a)(1) of the Act.

 GP LLC and LP LLC are conduit entities that will exist solely to minimize certain Texas franchise tax liability.
-LP LLC, which will be a Delaware limited liability company, will acquire a 99% limited partnership interest with no voting rights in Texas Genco LP.
-Because it will not acquire 10% or more of the voting securities of Texas Genco LP, it will not be a holding company for purposes of the Act.
-GP LLC, which will be a Texas limited liability company, will be a "holding company" because it will acquire the 1% general partnership interest in Texas Genco LP.
-Because it too will derive all of its utility revenues from operations within Texas, GP LLC will qualify for exemption under Section 3(a)(1).(18)
+LP LLC, which will be a Delaware limited liability company, will acquire a 99% limited partnership interest with no voting rights in Texas Genco LP, nor will there be any overlap in management of GP LLC and LP LLC.
+Because it will not acquire 10% or more of the voting securities of Texas Genco LP, LP LLC will not be a holding company for purposes of the Act.(18) GP LLC, which will be a Texas limited liability company, will be a "holding company" because it will acquire the 1% general partnership interest in Texas Genco